 Although the area was interesting, knowing the road could crack underneath us freaked me out, so we soon turned around.
 We had no idea what it meant to live in the presence of an active volcano, and we realized it was smart to stay far away from it during our stay.
 Besides, people were losing their homes and land, the Hawaiian people were losing beloved places, and we didn’t need to be in the way – even if we were technically allowed in some areas.
 And there were tons of other beautiful places awaiting us – it’s the BIG Island, after all.

-Luckily, there is plenty to do around the beautiful city of Hilo – and lots of great food.
+Luckily, there are plenty of things to do in Hilo and lots of great food.
 Plus, the airport is much less busy to fly in and out of.
 This side of the island is also lush and experiences a lot of rain most times of the year.
 But, that just means there are some gorgeous waterfalls and rainforest drives.

 - Akaka Falls: Worth the $5 parking fee and short hike through a beautiful rainforesty area.
 It was raining when we visited, but we still had a nice time.